How to Get More Followers on Dribbble and Behance?

 Having lots of followers that will not turn you into a great designer, but it will give you a bigger voice so that your ideas can be heard by a huge audience.
 Getting more visibility will enable you to convey your message with ease, to get more opportunity and community building.
 There is another challenge for me to grow the audience on these networks allowed me to live my passion.

 This is the blog for creative designers and artists who want to grow his/her audience on Dribbble, Behance, and other similar designer networks.
 This blog is not focused on excess sharing but on how to share it and avoid common mistakes.
-I have been using Dribbble and Behance for 3 years and they changed the way of life.
+I have been using Dribbble and Behance for the last 4 years and they changed the way I look to life.
 I strongly believe that, if you are a passionate designer, visibility will come automatically no matter what.
 But it is hard for beginners.
 Until you come up with some brilliant ideas, your work will be barely getting noticed.
 Let’s first learn about dribble and Behance.

 Table of Contents